gregorybchris/personal-website/backend/src/chris/datasets/data/blog/posts/reactive-notebooks-python.md

         visit(node)
 ```

 With these pieces in place, whenever a user interacts with the notebook, we can use the dependency graph to figure out which dependencies need to be executed first and where outputs should be propagated.
-Maintaining this DAG is pretty valuable![^2]
+Maintaining this DAG is pretty valuable![^notebook-to-script]

 ### Caching execution results